equinor/dlisio/python/docs/index.rst

 About the project
 =================

-dlisio attempts to abstract away a lot of the pain of dlis and gives access to the data in a simple and easy-to-use manner.
-It gives the user the ability to work with dlis-files without having to know the details of the standard itself.
+dlisio attempts to abstract away a lot of the pain of LIS and DLIS and give access to the data in a simple and easy-to-use manner.
+It gives the user the ability to work with these files without having to know *all* the details of the standard itself.
 Its main focus is making the data accessible while putting little assumptions on how the data is to be used.

 dlisio is written and maintained by Equinor ASA as a free, simple, easy-to-use library to read well logs that can be tailored to our needs, and as a contribution to the open-source community.

-Please note that dlisio is still in alpha, so expect breaking changes between versions.

 .. toctree::
    :maxdepth: 1